Touring in 2026/7 – suitable for community spaces, libraries, nurseries. Catch us at Wildhood Festival, Fringe by the Sea and Biggar Festival in 2026!

 The Seven Ravens is a tiny show for 6 to 9 year olds and their adults.
 It uses storytelling, object theatre, puppetry, and poetry.
 Everything is presented within a handcrafted mini-world.
 This world is made from recycled art materials, felted merino wool, and other found objects.

 The introduction to the story is gentle and designed to help the children relax and feel comfortable enough to draw closer to the suitcase.
-The performance lasts about 25 minutes and there is a Q&A at the end with an opportunity for the audience to look at the puppets, to handle some of them and to ask any questions they may have.
+The performance, once it commences, lasts about 25 minutes and there is a Q&A at the end with an opportunity for the audience to look at the puppets, to handle some of them and to ask any questions they may have.

 Co-written and directed by Freda O’Byrne and Rebecca Kilbey with puppetry direction by Stacey Mitchell Suitcase design and felted settings and puppets created by Freda O’Byrne, Ada puppet made by Keith Frederick.
 Felted leaves by Anni Tait.